sovarto/docker-network-plugin-flannel/README.md

   - -> Remove backend from load balancer / set weight to 0
   - -> Test IPVS handling of removed backends and backends with weight 0 WRT existing connections
 - Check proper locking in all relevant methods

+Container:
+- for DNS lookup of container name
+- for backend IPs of service load balancer

+- can be used to create frontend of service load balancer
+  - requires storing of frontend IPs and fwmarks per node
+- can't be used to reuse the IPAM allocated VIP on the IPAM node

+Services